 Glycyrrhiza glabra

-Description: perennial; an herb used in medicine since at least 2100 BCE.
+Description: perennial; an herb used in medicine since at least 2100 BCE as well as for candies and herbal teas.
+Summer flowers become decorative seed pods and can be removed in late summer to prevent unwanted self-sowing in the garden.
+Roots can usually be harvested and dried after then second year or third year of growth.
 Low-maintenance and easy to grow.
-Summer flowers become decorative seed pods and can be removed to prevent self-sowing in the garden.
-Roots can usually be harvested after then second year of growth and will become more productive as the plant matures.

 Height: to 5 ft.
 Spread: to 4 ft.